amyhu-git/athlete-app/README.md

 # My Athlete's App

+HTML, JAVASCRIPT, CSS

-"This repository implements a simple application enabling runners to comapre their running times for the 100 metres running dash with the current world record."
+This repository implements a simple application enabling runners to comapre their running times for the 100 metres running dash with the current world record.

 The following files are available:
 * index.html : HTML file sets the format